Tonga’s Top Attractions: 11 Must-Visit Sites and Experiences

 If there are specific locations that you want to visit, you can look at available tours in Tonga.
 And if you are feeling adventurous, you can rent a bicycle in Nuku’alofa as a way to get around.

-Top Attractions in Tonga
+Tonga's Top Attractions

 Here are Tonga’s top attractions.
 Most of them can be found along the western coast of the island.